-Net Cash Provided by/(Used in) Investing Activities
+Net Cash (Used in)/Provided by Investing Activities

-Net cash provided by investing activities for the year ended December 31, 2018 was \$2.9 million, net cash used in investing activities for the year ended December 31, 2017 was \$3.2 million, and net cash provided by investing activities for the year ended December 31, 2016 was \$0.06 million.
+Net cash used in investing activities for the year ended December 31, 2019 was approximately \$4.0 thousand, net cash provided by investing activities for the year ended December 31, 2018 was \$2.9 million, and net cash used in investing activities for the year ended December 31, 2017 was \$3.2 million.
+During 2019, net cash was primarily used in acquiring long-term assets.
 During 2018, net cash was primarily provided by the maturity of a short-term investment.
 During 2017, net cash was primarily used in purchasing a one-year short-term investment.
-During 2016, net cash is primarily used in acquisitions of furniture and fixtures for our offices in Dalian, China.